Chew/Chew/README.md

 ### Hi there 👋

-I am Chew.
-My actual human name is Olivia though, you can call me whatever you want :p
+I Chew.
+Human name of i is Olivia, you call me whatever want :p

 <details>
 <summary>Click to view my projects!</summary>